Patient Rights and Responsibilities

 Insulinoma What is an insulinoma?
 The pancreas makes insulin, which helps keep your blood sugar level balanced.
 Tumors on your pancreas, called insulinomas, make extra insulin, more than your body can use.
 This causes blood sugar levels to drop too low.
 These tumors are rare and usually do not spread to other parts of your body.
 What causes an insulinoma?
 The cause of insulinomas is unknown.
 What are the risk factors for an insulinoma?
 There are few risk factors for insulinomas.
 But, women seem to be af...

 Infectious Esophagitis Esophagitis is swelling and irritation of your esophagus.
 The esophagus is the tube you use to swallow.
 It connects the back of your throat to your stomach.
 The most common cause of swelling and irritation of the esophagus is stomach acid that flows back into your esophagus.
 But infections can also cause this swelling and irritation.
 Fungi, yeast, viruses, and bacteria can all set off the condition, called infectious esophagitis.
 Anyone can get it, but you are more likely to develop it if your immune syste...

 Intradiscal Procedures for Back Pain

 Intradiscal Procedures for Back Pain Sometimes back pain comes from the fluid-filled disks that make up your spine.
-Click Image to Enlarge The spine's 24 bony vertebrae are hooked together in a way that allows the spine to bend and move.
+Click Image to Enlarge The spine's 33 bony vertebrae are hooked together in a way that allows the spine to bend and move.
 In between the 24 vertebra that come in contact with one another is a flat, fluid-filled cushion called a disk.
-When the disks themselves are causing back pain or pain radiating to the legs, doctors sometimes do an intradiscal procedure to try to relieve the pain.
-Intradiscal procedures are generally consider...
+When the disks themselves are causing back pain or pain radiating to the legs, health care providers sometimes do an intradiscal procedure to try to relieve t...